oshaughnessy/sierramountainll/_pages/softball.md

 - Only 1 extra base on an overthrow
 - No stealing
-- Parent or coach as umpire
+- Parent or coach may serve as umpire
 - Defensive coaches are allowed and encouraged to be on the field during game play to instruct their players
+- 5 run limit per team per inning

 #### 8U Pitching